 Often on routes to/from IAH, I’ll find that 90% of the flights are on a 737 or similar aircraft and then there is one or two flights that are served by a wide body aircraft like a 787, 767, or 777.

-The cash price for flying in a small body versus flying in a wide body is not always different.
+Contrary to what you might expect, the cash price for flying in a small body versus flying in a wide body is not always different.
 For example, I looked up a first class flight from IAH to LAX and the cash price came out to $364 for both.
 One flight was on a 737 with a standard recliner and the other was on a 787 with a lie-flat seat, as shown below.
+So while the cash price was the same, the potential for comfort was definitely not the same.

 Tip: Don’t miss out on my #1 rated travel card.
 The Chase Sapphire Preferred is now offering a new high offer of 60,000 points (worth $750 in travel) after spending $4,000 in the first three months after account opening!
 For the longest time this offer was stuck at 50,000 points so you don’t want to miss out on this better opportunity.
 Find out more here.